InnerSourceCommons/InnerSourcePatterns/service-vs-library.md

 support.
 This poses a challenge when working across team boundaries: Escalation chains may not be the same for errors happening in either team.
-Coupling source code and deployment leaves the teams with the question of who is responsible for on-call support in the event of erros.
+Coupling source code and deployment leaves the teams with the question of who is responsible for on-call support in the event of errors.
 As a result teams are reluctant to join forces even if there is significant overlap in requirements.

 ## Context